Melo034/factquest/README.md

    - Copy the extracted project folder into this directory.

 3. **Set Up the Database:**
+   - Start the Apache and MySql server to allow local hosting of the application.
    - Open your web browser (Google Chrome or Mozilla Firefox recommended).
    - Go to `http://localhost/phpmyadmin`.
    - Create a new database named `fact_quest`.